 - Need for revision arm lift surgery

 At The Naderi Center, our board-certified plastic surgeons is committed to ensuring that each and every patient looks and feels their best.
 We have performed many breast implant removals for former breast augmentation patients in Washington D.C. and northern Virginia to help them improve their health, aesthetics, and well-being.

-If you entrust us with your breast implant removal, you can expect our highly skilled and experienced breast and body surgeon to be there for you before, during, and after the surgery to answer your questions and address your concerns.
+If you entrust us with your breast implant removal, you can expect our highly skilled and experienced breast and body surgeons to be there for you before, during, and after the surgery to answer your questions and address your concerns.
 You’ll receive the one-on-one attention and individualized, compassionate care you deserve.

 Schedule a Consultation at The Naderi Center